 Be welcomed into the local Aboriginal community of Wugularr and head "out bush" with the local Jawoyn ladies.
 Immerse yourself in the culture and natural beauty of Nitmiluk National Park.
-Experience the highlights of the world heritage-listed Kakadu National Park and those off the "beaten track".
+Experience the highlights of the world heritage-listed Kakadu National Park as well as those off the "beaten track" hideaways.
 Enter Arnhem Land and see local artists at work.
-Finally, explore the rugged, untouched coastline of the Cobourg Peninsula, staying at our Cobourg Coastal Camp which offers a unique "glamping" and wilderness experience.
+Explore the rugged, untouched coastline of the Cobourg Peninsula, staying at our Cobourg Coastal Camp which offers a unique "glamping" and wilderness experience.

 Some of the highlights of our "Culture to Coast" nine-day tour include;

 On the southern edge of Arnhem land, Wugularr is a small aboriginal community packed with cultural activities.
 Take a local history walk around the community and visit the gorge and community billabong.
-Join the local Jawoyn ladies "out bush" and try the local delicacy "sugarbag".
+Join the local Jawoyn ladies "out bush" and try the local delicacy "sugarbag" (bush honey).
 Learn how to make traditional baskets using natural materials and visit the community-run Ghunmarn Culture Centre and Gallery.

 Edith Falls The sandstone and riverine communities of Edith Falls provide a habitat for a diverse range of flora and fauna.
 Great photography and swimming opportunities here.

 Katherine Gorge Explore the pristine wilderness of Katherine Gorge by a scenic boat journey boat before taking to the water in canoes.

 Godinymayin Yijard Rivers Art & Cultural Centre You will learn more about the art and culture of the region at the Godinymayin Yijard Rivers Centre in Katherine.